What is biotin?

 Autosomal-recessive inheritance means two abnormal genes are required to cause disease, one coming from each parent.
 One-in-four of the parents' male and/or female children will be affected by the disease, but it is unlikely in other family members.

-Holocarboxylase synthetase catalyzes bonding of biotin to the carboxylases.
+Holocarboxylase synthetase catalyzes the bonding of biotin to the carboxylases.
 Deficiency of holocarboxylase synthetase results in a greater requirement for biotin and multiple carboxylase deficiency.
 This results in an accumulation of organic acids in the urine.

-Biotinidase secreted by the pancreas and intestines catalyzes release of free biotin from biocytin and biotin-containing peptides, and salvages biotin for reuse during cellular turnover.
+Biotinidase secreted by the pancreas and intestines catalyzes the release of free biotin from biocytin and biotin-containing peptides and salvages biotin for reuse during cellular turnover.
 It is also needed to release bound ingested biotin for absorption.
 A shortage of the enzyme results in a greater requirement for the vitamin than normal.
 Several mutations are reported for biotinidase deficiency.
 Early manifestations in infancy are acidosis, seizures, hypotonia, developmental delay.
 The dermatological features are skin rash and alopecia, which are reversible with early initiation of treatment.
-(MGM report 2015).